Can you recycle wool?

 Paul Ryzowy established Creswick Woollen Mills in 1947 in partnership with European immigrants fleeing WW2.
-These immigrants brought with them from Poland a special skill of recycling woollen jumpers.
+These immigrants brought with them from Poland a special skill of recycling woollen jumpers into new products.

 Necessity is the Mother of all invention.
 These immigrants came from areas of Europe where virgin fibre and dye stuffs were in short supply.
 The solution was the collection, sorting and tearing of old jumpers to create yarn from recycled materials.